General Dentistry

 How to Avoid a Root Canal

-A root canal may become necessary to save a healthy tooth - sometimes healthy teeth die for unexplained reasons.
-A situation in which a tooth nerve infection is unavoidable is extremely rare.
-Thee best way to avoid a root canal is to make routine visits to the dentist that takes the time to evaluate your teeth and the fillings and crowns present in your mouth.
+A root canal may become necessary to save a healthy tooth.
+A situation in which a tooth nerve infection is unavoidable is extremely rare, though.
+The best way to avoid a root canal is to schedule routine visits to your dentist's office in which they evaluate your teeth, along with any fillings and/or crowns present in your mouth.

-Still, there are rare situations in which a tooth is damaged and the nerve tissue is damaged, leading to infection.
+Still, there are rare situations in which a tooth and nerve tissue are damaged, leading to infection.
 To avoid any infection and to save a damaged tooth, make sure to set an appointment with a dentist as soon as a tooth is damaged or injured.
 This may mean the difference between your dentist needing to repair the tooth or extract it entirely!

-Root canal therapy does not have to be painful and scary - most of the problems come about after people have waited until the tooth is extremely painful to get treatment.
+Root canal therapy does not have to be painful and scary.
 If your tooth pulp is infected, schedule a time to have root canal therapy performed to save and restore your tooth.

 Our dental clinic is conveniently located in Lone Tree, CO near Southlands but also services Lone Tree, Lakewood, Thornton, Arvada, Centennial, Stapleton, Green Valley Ranch, Castle Rock, Virginia Village, Parker, Littleton, and all neighboring communities.